marcelm/cutadapt/README.md

 * Add a patch by James Casbon:
     * include read names (ids) in rest file
 * Use nosetest for testing.
 To run, install nose and run "nosetests".
+* When using cutadapt without installing it, you now need to run `bin/cutadapt` due to a new directory layout.

 v1.0
 ----